 1047 dual rotary SWAger

 Torrington Forming Machinery designed and produced this machine for very heavy applications.
 Like a standard 1047 rotary swager, it can form bars up to 1 3/8 inches diameter and tubes up to 3 1/2 inches diameter.
-What makes it so special is that it can form materials with very low ductility.
+What makes it so special is that it can form materials with very low ductility like tungsten.
 The difference with the standard swager is that it applies very low torque on the part.
 To do so, the head and the spindle are both spinning in opposite directions, allowing the spindle to spin at a lower speed.
 This method reduces torque on the part but not the number of strokes required to form low ductility materials.
-This machine was also equipped with semi-automatic feeder and unloader that could accommodate parts more than 2
+This machine was also equipped with semi-automatic feeder and unloader that could accommodate parts

 Suture needle forming and sharpening machine

 A very interesting project was the manufacturing of a machine to produce suture needles.
 Three needles were loaded form a cassette magazine on a three spindles module.
 A conveyor circuit was moving the modules from station to station.
 The body of the needle was formed square with two consecutive SS swagers and the tip of the needle was formed in a triangular shape with a third SS swager.
 Then, the needles were sharpened by three diamond belt stations.
 The three faces of the tip of the needle were sharpened by a moving plateau raising the belt to the needles and following a specific pattern for each face.
 Finally, the needles were unloaded from the spindles module to a curving station.